angular/angular/aio/content/guide/schematics.md

 # Generating code using schematics

 A schematic is a template-based code generator that supports complex logic.
-It is a set of instructions for transforming a software project by generating or modifying code.
+It is a set of instructions for transforming a software project by creating or updating code.
 Schematics are packaged into [collections](guide/glossary#collection) and installed with npm.

-The schematic collection can be a powerful tool for creating, modifying, and maintaining any software project, but is particularly useful for customizing Angular projects to suit the particular needs of your own organization.
+The schematic collection is a powerful tool for creating, updating, and maintaining any software project.
+It is particularly useful for customizing Angular projects to suit the particular needs of your own organization.

-You might use schematics, for example, to generate commonly-used UI patterns or specific components, using predefined templates or layouts.
+You might use schematics, for example, to create commonly used UI patterns or specific components, using predefined templates or layouts.
 Use schematics to enforce architectural rules and conventions, making your projects consistent and inter-operative.

 ## Schematics for the Angular CLI

 Schematics are part of the Angular ecosystem.
 The [Angular CLI](guide/glossary#cli)  uses schematics to apply transforms to a web-app project.
-You can modify these schematics, and define new ones to do things like update your code to fix breaking changes in a dependency, for example, or to add a new configuration option or framework to an existing project.
+For example, you can use schematics to fix breaking changes in a dependency, or to add a new configuration option or framework to an existing project.

 Schematics that are included in the `@schematics/angular` collection are run by default by the commands `ng generate` and `ng add`.
-The package contains named schematics that configure the options that are available to the CLI for `ng generate` sub-commands, such as `ng generate component` and `ng generate service`.
+The package contains named schematics that configure the options that are available to the Angular CLI for `ng generate` sub-commands, such as `ng generate component` and `ng generate service`.
 The subcommands for `ng generate` are shorthand for the corresponding schematic.
-To specify a particular schematic \(or collection of schematics\) to generate, using the long form:
+To specify a particular schematic or collection of schematics to generate, using the long form:

 <code-example format="shell" language="shell">